Heritage Preserving

 It usually contains animal blood.
 Some Scots tribes claim the blood of any enemy will do just as well, but we hesitate to encourage that kind of thing.

-The blood is not a binder, the blood is cooked, drained, and then the solids are tossed in.
-Makes the sausage moister and softer.
+The blood is not always a binder, sometimes the blood is cooked, drained, and then the solids are tossed in.
+Makes the sausage moister and softer either way.
 Gives it a nice meaty and salty flavor.

 Oatmeal is kinda a required thing.
 But sometimes you don't HAVE oatmeal, so you put in wheat flour, rye flour, or even rice if your bent runs that way.